Garden at Solid Ground’s Giving Garden at Marra Farm to help grow food for local food banks.

 - Enjoy working with people from diverse backgrounds

-1) Complete Volunteer Intake Form: Urban Farmhand volunteers do not need to apply using a Solid Ground application.
+1) Complete One-time Volunteer Intake Form: Giving Garden Volunteers do not need to apply using a Solid Ground application.
 Before volunteering, please fill out our One-time Volunteer Intake Form.
-You can also download the form and bring it with you on your first day: Volunteer Intake Form.
+You can also download the Word version of the form and bring it with you on your first day: Volunteer Intake Form.

-2) Underage Volunteer Waiver: If bringing family members under 18, please fill out this one-page Underage Volunteer Waiver.
+2) Underage Volunteer Waiver: If bringing family members under 18, please fill out this one-page form.

 3) Sign up to volunteer!
 Visit our Community Food Education Calendar to register for volunteer times that work best for you.